trychlos/pwix-validity/README.md

 The package's behavior can be configured through a call to the `Validity.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are:

+- `effectStart`
+- `effectEnd`

+    The name of the fields which hold the starting and ending effect dates.

+    Defaulting to `effectStart` and `effectEnd`.

 - `verbosity`